anlett30js/wba_s1/content/posts/2018-09-17--graphql-state-management/index.md

 title: GraphQL State Management for React Native.
 category: "Video"
 cover: p2_1.png
-author: Peggy Rayzis - Apollo Eng manager at @Chain React 2018
+author: Peggy Rayzis - Apollo Eng Manager - Chain React 2018
 ---

 If you're a React or #ReactNative dev looking to simplify state management in your apps, this one's for you.